henkpb/micl/components/accordion/README.md

 # Accordion
-This component implements the the [Material Design 3 Expressive Expandable Lists](https://m3.material.io/components/lists/overview) design.
+This component implements the [Material Design 3 Expressive Expandable Lists](https://m3.material.io/components/lists/overview) design.
 Accordions are vertically stacked lists that allow you to show and hide sections of content.

 ## Basic Usage